 In our second project, The crisis of trust in Europe: how to build new bonds of mutual confidence (running from Easter 2014 through to autumn 2015), we looked at how a crisis of trust had affected all levels of European societies, eroding democratic institutions, stultifying common action and suppressing hopes for a brighter future.
 All of the debate centres who took part in this project examined the consequences of this crisis of trust and the forms and the significance which it took on in their regions.
 Subsequently, with 32 debates in 11 centres in 10 different countries, this series helps provide a snapshot of how the same problem impacts differently upon different European regions and shows us both the similarities and the differences between the ways in which we all perceive of and deal with our common problems.

-Our third and latest project (autumn 2015 to summer 2016) looks at the current state of key European values, using pan-European debates to ask four specific questions: 1) is social solidarity and empathy with the other in crisis?
+Our third project (autumn 2015 to summer 2016) looked at the current state of key European values, using pan-European debates to ask four specific questions: 1) is social solidarity and empathy with the other in crisis?
 2) is solidarity between EU countries fading?
 3) is there an alternative to the growth imperative and 4) what are the current challenges to freedom of speech?
 This project will also see us further develop our live streaming programme.
-This series will not only see every debate being provided live to our online audiences, but those online audiences will also now have the opportunity to participate in our debates from afar, with questions being encouraged from both our physical and our online audiences.
+This series not only saw every debate being provided live to our online audiences, but those online audiences also had the opportunity to participate in our debates from afar, with questions being encouraged from both our physical and our online audiences.

 Members of Time to Talk meet once a year to discuss future collaborations and the further development of the network.
 These meetings take place in different member centres each year, allowing us a more intimate glimpse into each other’s work and the opportunity to personally encounter the regions and issues, we have been discussing.